Michigan State vs. Maryland NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Michigan State's games this season have gone over 61 points three of nine times.
+- Michigan State and its opponents have combined to put up more than 61 points in three of nine games this season.

 Michigan State Stats and Trends

-- Michigan State has played nine games, with six wins against the spread.
+- Michigan State has six wins against the spread in nine games this season.

-- The Spartans have been favored by 13 points or more one time this season and have not covered the spread in any of them.
+- The Spartans have yet to cover the spread this season when favored by 13 points or more.

-- Michigan State's games this year have eclipsed the over/under in 55.6% of its opportunities (five times in nine games with a set point total).

-- Michigan State is 5-0-1 against the spread and 6-0 overall this season when the team records more than 30.4 points.
+- Michigan State is 5-0-1 against the spread and 6-0 overall this season when the team notches more than 30.4 points.

 - Find the latest spread and moneyline odds for Michigan State at SISportsbook.